leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 #### Visitor

 Represent an operation to be performed on the elements of an object structure.
-Visitor lets us *define a new operation without changing the classes* of the elements on which it operate.
+Visitor lets us *define a new operation without changing the classes* of the elements on which it operates.

 <!-- #### Creational Design Patterns